Managing email overload

 For emails that take longer than two minutes to read or respond to, schedule time on your calendar, or add this as an action on your to-do list.

 Most email programmes allow you to highlight, flag, or star messages that need a response, so make the most of this feature.

 Sounds simple right?
 Creating folders within your inbox helps to prioritise your tasks and they act as an easy option to find stored emails.
 No more getting stuck in a vortex when searching for an email!

 To make the most of your folders, create a rule of thumb to always categorise the email and file it away as soon as you receive it.

 You can even set ‘rules’ for your email inbox to filter out and sort non-direct emails (FYI) or those that you are CC’d into.
 You can come back to these later – chances are if you’re CC’d into an email, it’s just an ‘FYI’.

 Tip 4: Don’t wait for 2021, start good email habits now!

 One of the best things you can do to limit the amount of emails you need to process, is to encourage people to send you less.

-Stop and think before you CC a colleague/client/supplier in – is this actually relevant to them?
-Can I walk past their desk later and mention it or can I mention it in my meeting with them later this week or would they prefer a short and snappy text message?
+Stop and think before you CC a colleague/client/supplier.
+Is this relevant to them?
+Can I walk past their desk later and mention it or can I mention it in my meeting with them later this week?

 Ask yourself whether you need to hit the ‘reply all’ button or whether you can liaise directly with the person involved.